-Or if you're Microsoft and have a lousy piece of software no one's excited about, abuse your position as an operating system provider to push it via the Windows Update process.
+Or if you're Microsoft, apparently, abuse your position as an operating system provider to push it via the Windows Update process.
 I woke up to this the other day, as I'm sure millions of other users did, with no way to close out.

-Locking the entire screen, preventing any other user action besides continuing through it or killing it with the task manager, that's not enough.
-No, if you're gonna abuse your users, do it right.
-Add icons to the desktop and taskbar, pin them, and even make it so the next time they open a bookmarked page from their desktop they get a prompt to "do more online with the ho-hum browser from Microsoft".
+Locking the entire screen, preventing any other user action besides continuing through it or killing it with the task manager, that's bad enough.
+Then add icons to the desktop and taskbar, pin them, and even make it so the next time they open a bookmarked page from their desktop, they get a prompt to "do more online with the browser from Microsoft".

 What's really wonderful is the prominent placement of "Your privacy is our priority" on the main screen that locked everything else.
 We can't even visit their website without it being thrown in our faces. 🙄